FREQUENTLY ASKED QUESTIONS

 Am I eligible for loan repayment during the residency?

 No, but you will be eligible in your second year if you decide to sign on to stay with PCHC.
+However, you are eligible for deferment during this learning year.

 Do I need my professional licenses when I apply to the program?